15 Real Estate Video Marketing Best Practices to Strengthen Your Digital Presence

 Did you know you can add lead capture forms to your videos?
 That way, if you’ve done an appropriate job of explaining the value of your services, you can acquire leads on the spot.

 Converting More Leads Into Clients with Nurture-Savvy Clips

-The goal of sharing carefully crafted video content on your website and social media platforms is to ultimately turn your audience members into bona fide clients.
-Remember to include specific details within your videos.
+The goal of sharing carefully crafted video content on your website and social media platforms is to ultimately turn members of your audience into bona fide clients.
+Remember to include these details in your videos to help improve the amount and quality of the leads you generate from your videos.

-6) Add nurture videos to drip campaigns to your top prospects.
+6) Add nurture videos to drip campaigns aimed at top prospects.

 7) Incorporate your agency contact info at the start and end of each video.

 Your agency’s logo, contact details, and any other information necessary to get in touch with you need to be visible in the introduction and conclusion of your video.
-You can choose to create a separate page to feature your brand’s details, or add them in as footers to your videos.
+You can also choose to include a link to a separate “contact us” page, streamlining the lead generation process.

 8) Use annotations in your YouTube videos.